 Key Stage 4 (GCSE PE Edexcel)

-48% is practical activity (one individual activity, one team activity and two others).
-Students will learn and develop new skills and techniques through a range of six activities.
-Four sports are selected for practical assessment in the exam.
+30% is practical activity (one individual activity, one team activity and one other).
+Students will learn and develop new skills and techniques through a range of activities.
+Three sports are selected for practical assessment.

-12% of the course involves specialising in one activity eg football and completing a Personal Exercise Program and Analysis of Performance interview.
+10% of the course involves specialising in one activity (eg netball) and completing a Personal Exercise Program for the chosen sport.

-The written paper is 1h 30m and has a selection of multiple choice, short answer questions and two longer answer question; the practical assessment is based on four sports and an analysis of performance (an interview about your specialist sport).
+There are two written exam papers, each has a selection of multiple choice questions, short answer questions and two longer answer questions; the practical assessment is based on three sports and there is also the personal exercise programme.
 There will also be a practical moderation day.